Motivic Vitushkin invariants: Introduction

-An other technical difficulty to establish the nonarchimedean version of inequality \eqref{eq.EntPol} or \eqref{eq.EntRelPol}, is the following.
+Another technical difficulty to establish the nonarchimedean version of inequality \eqref{eq.EntPol} or \eqref{eq.EntRelPol}, is the following.
 Since $V_0(X)$ is defined as the $0$-dimensional motivic measure of some definable set in the valued field, we have to introduce in Section \ref{s.preorder} a notion of partial preorder allowing us to compare for instance a class in $\mathcal Q_+({\{pt\}})$, the Grothendieck semiring of definable sets in the residue field sort, and a constant function with value in $\ZZ$ (typically $[x^2-2=0]$ and the constant function of $\mathcal{C}_+(\{pt\})$ equal to $1$ (see Section \ref{s.Motivic integrals} for the notation).
 This crucial need explicitly appears in this simple form in the proof of Theorem \ref{t.bound on sum of variations}.
 The partial preorder introduced in \cite[12.2]{CL.mot}, defined via the set of nonnegative constructible motivic functions (see Remark \ref{r.positivity in P+}), is in general not adapted to this goal.
-Our more flexible notion of partial preorder on the set of integrable constructible motivic functions, extending the one of \cite[12.2]{CL.mot} is introduced in Definition \ref{d.<} and Lemma \ref{l.<+}, using motivic integration and definable surjections.
+Our more flexible notion of partial preorder on the set of integrable constructible motivic functions, denoted $\preccurlyeq$ and extending the one of \cite[12.2]{CL.mot} is introduced in Definition \ref{d.<} and Lemma \ref{l.<+}, using motivic integration and definable surjections.

-With the invariants $V_i$ defined through the nonarchimedean invariant $V_0$ as in the real case (see Defintion \ref{d.Vi}), as well as their relative version $V_i(\cdot, B)$ in a ball $B$ (see Definition \ref{d.V_0 relative}), and with this partial preorder relation on constructible motivic functions, we prove in Section \ref{s.Motivic Vitushkin formula} the nonarchimedean version of inequality \eqref{eq.EntRelPol} (see Theorem \ref{t.bound on sum of variations}) and finally the nonarchimedean version of inequality \eqref{eq.EntPol} (see Theorem \ref{t.ent}) relating the motivic entropy defined in Definition \ref{d.Motivic entropy} and the motivic Vitushkin variations $V_i$.
+With the invariants $V_i$ defined through the nonarchimedean invariant $V_0$ as in the real case (see Definition \ref{d.Vi}), as well as their relative version $V_i(\cdot, B)$ in a ball $B$ (see Definition \ref{d.V_0 relative}), and with this partial preorder relation $\preccurlyeq$, we prove in Section \ref{s.Motivic Vitushkin formula} the nonarchimedean version of inequality \eqref{eq.EntRelPol} (see Theorem \ref{t.bound on sum of variations}) and finally the nonarchimedean version of inequality \eqref{eq.EntPol} (see Theorem \ref{t.ent}) relating the motivic entropy defined in Definition \ref{d.Motivic entropy} and the motivic Vitushkin variations $V_i$.